Effective Use of Vendors in M&A Deal Processes

 Internal vs External Vendors

 Choosing where to use vendors is a critical element and force multiplier for your team.
-Outside vendors are often seen as a gap-filling resource.
-But we know this is not the case.
-Lawyers and investment bankers have long been viewed as a standard part of the deal process because they bring a level of specific expertise that is not found or available in-house.
+Outside vendors are often seen as a gap-filling resource, but we know better.
+Lawyers and investment bankers have long been viewed as standard parts of the deal process because they bring specific expertise not found in-house, and the same mindset should be applied to other vendors.

 A blended team of corporate development, internal operators, and external vendor experts usually yields the most effective and efficient team when properly structured and integrated.
 Creating a standard process and playbook for deploying these resources often makes the discussion with business leaders easier.

-Deals require you to deploy a range of different expertise against different topics.
-Since investment banking and legal topics are more commonly understood, I’ll leave them out of this analysis.
-These include but are not limited to:
+Deals require the deployment of a range of different expertise against different topics.
+Since investment banking and legal topics are more commonly understood, I'll leave them out of this analysis.

 There are also a number of different economic models for vendors that can help align incentives and impact.
-These models include:

 1. Hourly based